American Slang: It’s A Piece Of Cake To Learn

 the whole nine yards — the lot, the full extent

-Did you know that no other phrase in the English language has caused so much speculation and debate?
-It came into popular use after WWII.
-Popular theories about its meaning include the amount of material it takes to make a three-piece suit, the capacity of a concrete truck (9 cubic yards), the length of a machine gun ammunition belt in WWII fighter planes, and the number of ‘yards’ holding up the sails on a sailing ship.
+Did you know that perhaps no other phrase in the English language has caused so much speculation and debate?
+“The whole nine yards” came into popular use after WWII.
+Popular theories about its meaning include the amount of material it takes to make a three-piece suit, the capacity of a concrete truck (nine cubic yards), the length of a machine gun ammunition belt in WWII fighter planes and the number of “yards” holding up the sails on a sailing ship.